sleak-lbl/weekly-emails/items/powerupgrade.md

 These two outages are necessary prerequisites for the installation of Perlmutter, the first stage of which is expected to arrive at the end of the year.

+We will inform users of the dates as soon as they are finalized, through a standalone email if necessary.